RakhithJK/jgm-pandoc-wiki/Pandoc-Filters.md

 - [paru-screenshot.rb](https://github.com/htdebeer/paru-filter-collection#paru-screenshotrb)
   for automatically taking a screen shot of a web page and including that shot as an image in a markdown file.
+- [pandoc-plot](https://github.com/LaurentRDC/pandoc-plot) to generate and embed figures based on code blocks in documents, using a variety of toolkits (e.g. Matplotlib, MATLAB, gnuplot, ggplot2, etc.).
+Easy integration with Haskell libraries (e.g. Hakyll)

 ### Numbering related